PSUTrec/2026-workshop-version-control/day-1/2-command-line.md

 cd Downloads
 ```

-Unlike a GUI, which stays open and lets you click on buttons until you close it, when you invoke a program via CLI it runs as a one-off command, then prints out any relevant information about what it did and closes itself.
+Unlike a GUI, which stays open and lets you click on buttons until you close it, when you invoke a program via CLI it runs as a one-off command, then prints out any relevant information about what it did, after which the command line window remains open and ready to accept more input.

 <br />
 <div align="center">